CurtisBarogla/PHPCache/README.md

     - an integer (time in seconds),
     - a DateInterval.
 - a complete isolation of your values via a namespace.

-Cache does not support tagging for now.
-If it's a need, it can be implemented pretty easily, i'm open to your doléances.

 Cache requires a CacheAdapterInterface which makes the connections between a cache store and the cache component.